 When promoting your holiday gift guide on Instagram, use shoppable posts to reduce friction for buyers and open Instagram as a direct revenue stream.
 This way, your followers can click directly on the image to open up product pages and seamlessly purchase items from your holiday gift guide.

 “It’s crucial to share your holiday gift guide on multiple platforms.
 After all, you’ve already created the content—the easy part is distribution.
-We shared our guide on our blog, through email marketing to our Canadian and US audiences, and via our Instagram Stories and posts,” says Connie Lo of Three Ships.
+We shared our guide on our blog, through email marketing to our Canadian and US audiences, and via our Instagram Stories and posts,” says Connie.

 5. Team up with other local businesses to collaborate on holiday gift guide creation and promotion

 Tap into your network of local retail business owners to see if they’d like to collaborate on creating and promoting a holiday gift guide.
 Doing this can help add more value and options for customers and increase the exposure of each of your businesses during the holiday season.